theheking/intro-to-r/key_info.md

  - Click on and run the .exe file that was just downloaded.
 Leave all default settings in the installation options.
  - Go to the [RStudio download page](https://www.rstudio.com/products/rstudio/download/#download)
  - Under Installers select RStudio x.yy.zzz - Windows XP/Vista/7/8 (where x, y, and z represent version numbers)
- - Double click the file to install it
+ - Double-click the file to install it
  - Once it’s installed, open RStudio to make sure it works and you don’t get any error messages

 If you have an error do not stress.
-Let us know at the beginning the session, we will be able to help out.
+Let us know at the beginning of the session, we will be able to help out.

 ## macOS
 <b> If you already have R and RStudio installed </b>
- - Download R from the [CRAN website](http://cran.r-project.org/bin/macosx).
+ - Download R from the [CRAN website](https://cran.r-project.org/bin/macosx/big-sur-arm64/base/R-4.3.1-arm64.pkg).
- - Click on and run the .exe file that was just downloaded.
+ - Click on the pkg file that was just downloaded.
 Leave all default settings in the installation options.
  - Go to the [RStudio download page](https://www.rstudio.com/products/rstudio/download/#download)
  - Under Installers select RStudio x.yy.zzz - Mac OS X 10.6+ (64-bit) (where x, y, and z represent version numbers)
- - Double click the file to install it
+ - Double-click the file to install it
  - Once it’s installed, open RStudio to make sure it works and you don’t get any error messages

 If you have an error do not stress.
-Let us know at the beginning the session, we will be able to help out.
+Let us know at the beginning of the session, we will be able to help out.